Ahmad-Sai/Huffman-Code/README.md

 -  A prioirty queue that holds the characters with their frequencies
 -  A huffman tree that holds the encodings for each character

-_main.cpp_ is the driver of the program and automatically encodes and decodes the file for you.
+**_For the program to run correctly make sure the text file you want to compress doesn't have any blank lines or newline breaks.
+And you need to have an empty text file named "codesFile.txt" in your current directory!_**

 To change the file you want to compress, go to **_encode.cpp_** and change **_Line 39_** to take in the name of the file you want to compress.

 To compile use: g++ main.cpp priorityqueue.cpp priorityqueue.hpp

-Below is an example of main.cpp be running with
+Below is an example of **_main.cpp _** being run on a text file named **_lorem.txt_** of size 14990 bytes.
+The program outputs to files, compress version of the original file that is almost 50% smaller.

 Original file is: 14990 bytes: